 3. Set a Trap Using a Piece of Rotten Fruit

-- 5 PACK CANNING JARS - 16 ounce jars perfect for canning, pickling, preserving, and fermenting fruits and veggies that can be canned and sealed for up...
+- 5-PACK CANNING JARS - 16-ounce jars perfect for canning, pickling, preserving, and fermenting fruits and veggies.
+Embossed measurement markings ensure...

-- AIRTIGHT SEAL - Time-tested sealing compound, ensures a quality air-tight seal with each lid.
-Refrigerate up to 3 weeks, for freeze capacity Fill up...
+- AIRTIGHT SEAL - Time-tested sealing compound ensures a quality airtight seal with each lid.
+Refrigerate for up to 3 weeks; freeze, preserve, and store...

 As you probably know, gnats hover around rotten fruits, so you can use this knowledge to your advantage.
 In this case, you can put this piece of spoiled fruit at the bottom of an empty mason jar.